 During and following a successful course of CBT therapy for phobias, you could expect to experience some of the following:

-- Discover new information and perspectives that enable you to understand why the phobia triggers such intense fear responses in you
+- Discovering new information and perspectives that enables you to understand why the phobia triggers such intense fear responses in you

 - Learn how particular forms of thinking and behaving keep you feeling phobic and what you can do to turn this around

 - Discover how different forms of thinking and behaving can reduce the intensity of your physiological response to the phobia, calm your fears and enable you to face the situation with more confidence

-- Learn how to manage or completely remove, your fear response when faced with the phobia
+- Learn how to manage or completely remove, your fear response when faced with your phobia

 - Become able to engage in a previous phobia situation with confidence, unhampered by debilitating fears

-A phobia is a type of anxiety disorder that involves an irrational or excessive fear of some situation or thing.
+A phobia is a type of anxiety disorder that involves an irrational or excessive fear of a certain situation or thing.
 People who experience phobias can feel overwhelmed by intense fear at the mere thought of encountering the phobia trigger.

 If you are suffering from a phobia you might experience one or all of the following symptoms, when you come into contact with a feared object or situation: